jcoreNL/spring-4.3-exam-notes/README.md

 ### How do you configure a profile.
 What are possible use cases where they might be useful?

 ### How many profiles can you have?
+There is no limit to the amount of profiles you can define and use in a Spring application.

 ### How do you enable JSR-250 annotations like `@PostConstruct`?
 JSR-250 annotations can be enabled using `<context:annotation-config/>` in xml configuration or using the annotation `@AnnotationDrivenConfig`

 ### Why are you not allowed to annotate a final class with `@Configuration`
+Spring creates a CGLIB proxy for each configuration class.
+CGLIB proxies work through inheritance which is not possible with final classes.

 ### Why must you have a default constructor in your `@Configuration` annotated class?
+Prior to Spring 4, CGLIB-based proxy classes require a default constructor.
+And this is not the limitation of CGLIB library, but Spring itself.
+Fortunately, as of Spring 4 this is no longer an issue.
+CGLIB-based proxy classes no longer require a default constructor.

 ### Why are you not allowed to annotate final methods with `@Bean`?
+Spring creates a CGLIB proxy for each configuration class.
+CGLIB proxies work through inheritance which is not possible with final methods.

 ### What is the preferred way to close an application context?